ProbeLLM: Automating Principled Diagnosis of LLM Failures: Disclosure of Generative AI Usage

 \section{Disclosure of Generative AI Usage}

-We used large language models as writing aids to improve clarity and readability, including polishing phrasing, correcting grammar, and suggesting edits; all final wording, technical claims, and interpretations were reviewed and verified by the authors.
-We also used LLMs to assist with experimental code development (e.g., drafting code snippets and debugging suggestions), with the authors validating the correctness of implementations and the resulting outputs.
-In addition, we used a text-to-image generative model to create non-substantive visual elements for figures (e.g., icons and decorative components); the figures’ scientific content, data, and conclusions were produced by the authors and were not generated by the image model.
+We used large language models to assist with writing clarity, grammar, and experimental code development, and used a text-to-image model for non-substantive visual elements.
+All final wording, technical claims, code, results, figures’ scientific content, and conclusions were reviewed, validated, and produced by the authors.